skiptools/skip/README.md

 If the checkup passes, you're ready to start developing with Skip!

-**NOTE:** Skip currently requires JDK17 to be installed.
-If `skip checkup` fails any of the build checks, try installing running `brew install openjdk@17` to ensure a valid JDK is installed.
+**NOTE:** Skip currently requires JDK20 to be installed.
+If `skip checkup` fails any of the build checks, try installing running `brew install temurin` to ensure a valid JDK is installed.

 ## Creating an App